 On the other hand, if the metabolic activity on the scan increases, it indicates that the treatment option is losing its efficacy or is not working and helps oncologists change the line of treatment to benefit the patient.

-Neurology: Alzeheimer’s at an early stage can be diagnosed using a PET Scan leading to early intervention.
+Neurology: Alzheimer’s at an early stage can be diagnosed using a PET Scan leading to early intervention.

-A PET CT Scan helps locate tumours, distinguish between benign and malignant tumours and also scar tissue for brain surgery.
+A PET CT Scan helps locate tumors, distinguish between benign and malignant tumors and also scar tissue for brain surgery.